softmagnet/tp/docs/DeveloperGuide.md

 After sorting, the Command sets the view to switch to their respective tabs, so that the user would be able to see the changes.

 ### Adding a Student to a class
+Adds an existing student into an existing tuition class.

 #### The parser
-`AddToClassCommand` command's parser `AddToClassCommandParser` works in similar way to all parsers and will not be further discussed here.
+`AddToClassCommand` command's parser `AddToClassCommandParser` works by parsing indexes in the user input and generating a `List<Index>` whereby the first index will be for the `TuitionClass` receving the students and the rest of the index being the `Student`s to be added into the `TuitionClass`.
 The only thing to note is that the parser will only see zero and negative indices as invalid and not out-of-range indices.
 This is because at the time of parsing, the model is not accessed to check if the indices are out-of-range.
 The reason for this design is to reduce dependency and keep to the single responsibility principle.
 The job of the parser should be separated from checking in with the model.